 Each local authority is required to conduct a review at least once a year on the effectiveness of the system of internal control and include a statement on such a review within its published Statement of Accounts.
-This annual governance statement is the culmination of this work and provides commentary on the 2017/18 financial year.
+This annual governance statement is the culmination of this work and provides commentary on the 2019/20 municipal year.